 - Salt, to taste

-- Make Sauce – In a food processor, make a smooth paste with lemongrass, chiles, scallions, garlic, coriander, turmeric, and fish sauce.
+- Make Sauce – In a food processor, make a smooth paste with lemongrass, chilis, scallion, garlic, coriander, turmeric, and fish sauce.
 Heat vegetable oil in a large frying pan or wok over medium heat.
 Add paste mixture and cook, stirring, for 4 minutes.
 If it looks to be sticking, add 1-2 tbsp thin coconut milk.

 - Cook Curry – Add shrimp to pan and cook 1 minute.
-Add thin coconut milk and pineapple chucks.
-Cook until pineapple is soft, minutes.
+Add thin coconut milk and pineapple chunks.
+Cook until pineapple is soft, about 5 minutes.
 Stir in thick coconut cream and cook another minute.
 Season with salt and serve with white rice.

 - This dish can be prepared ahead of time and reheated in a microwave or a saucepan on the stove.